-- A fever of 101º F or higher taken by mouth, or a temperature of 100.4º F if it lasts an hour or more
+- A fever of 101º F or higher taken by mouth, or a temperature of 100.4º F if it lasts more than an hour

 - Shaking chills or sweats (often goes along with fever)

-- Redness, swelling, drainage, tenderness, or warmth at the site of an injury, surgical wound, or vascular access device, or anywhere on the skin including the genital and rectal areas
+- Redness, swelling, drainage, tenderness, or warmth at the site of an injury, surgical wound, or central venous catheter, or anywhere on the skin including the genital and rectal areas

-- A new pain or one that is getting worse
+- A new pain or one that’s getting worse

 - A stiff neck